+Wedding Rings Guide: Everything You Need To KnowYou're getting married!
 It's not everyday that you get to make wedding plans with the partner of your dreams.
 Planning a wedding can be daunting at times.
-However, finding the perfect wedding rings doesn't have to be.
-With our easy to follow guide you can enjoy finding the perfect match to complement your engagement ring.
+However, finding the perfect rings doesn't have to be.
+With our easy to follow wedding rings guide you can enjoy finding the perfect match to complement your engagement ring.
 Whether you want something traditional, embellished or alternative - we've got wedding rings to match your style and budget.

 Top 5 Precious Metals for Wedding Bands

 GoldThere are three types of gold - yellow, white and rose.
 There are many factors that influence the price of gold, such as carat and rarity.
 The rarest gold in the world is Welsh Gold.

 Rose GoldRomantic, fashionable, feminine.
 Rose gold's romantic rosy pink hue is crafted with a blend of copper and yellow gold.
 What's more, rose gold doesn't tarnish.

 Yellow GoldThe traditional and timeless choice of wedding ring metal, yellow gold never goes out of fashion.
 Yellow gold is highly polished for a bright finish.

 White GoldThe pale, silver colour of white gold is crafted by mixing yellow gold with other white metals.
 One thing to note about white gold is that it does lose its shine over time.
 However, the brightness can be easily restored with a fresh coating of Rhodium every once in a while.
 With our T. H. Baker wedding rings your first re-rhodium plating is complimentary.

 PlatinumThirty times rarer than gold, platinum makes for a luxurious choice.
 Platinum's rarity makes it more expensive than the other precious metals.
 However, this white metal is extremely hardwearing and a perfect choice for stone-set rings as it holds diamonds and gems securely.